hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 1﻿3- ```cleanup_processes_student()```: On top of cleanup of the student folder, we also kill all the allocated student's processes.

-1﻿4- ```cleanup-<workshop>.sh```: If any appliance is requiered by the workshop, some dedicated cleanup tasks are launched there.

-N﻿ow, you should have a clearer view of what is really happening in the background when one registers for a workshop.
+1﻿4- ```cleanup-<workshop>.sh```: N﻿ow, you should have a clearer view of what is really happening in the background when one registers for a workshop.
 You can see that I have uncovered many scripts to explain step by step all the stages of a workshop's deployment process.

 #### B﻿ackend server management: